baliuzeger/blog/_posts/2021-10-15-HYL_transfer_learning.md

 ## Model Fine-Tuning

 We have a large amount of source data and very little target data, both are labbelled.
 We train the a model by the source data first and then re-train it by the target data.
 The challenge is that we have only limited target data, so be careful about overfitting.
+We have the following methods:

 ### Conservertive Learning